About the award

 In his honour the PPP group launched the Zanda McDonald Award.
 This award aims to recognise young people working in the primary industry sectors in New Zealand and Australia, and support their future career development.

 The inaugural Zanda McDonald Award was held in 2015 and won by Emma Black from Queensland.
 Dean Rabbidge from Southland took out the award in 2016.
 Morgan Easton, hailing from Canterbury NZ, was the 2017 recipient, and Thomas Macdonald from Taupo NZ, took out the title in 2018.
 In 2019 the award was shared by Luke Evans from the Northern Territory and Shannon Landmark from Queensland.
-Our most recent recipient of the Award, Jack Raharuhi, was crowned in March 2020.
+Our most recent recipient of the Award, Jack Raharuhi, from Westport, was crowned in March 2020.
 Click here for more details.

 Applications for the the 2021 Award